Kingxukai/linux/Documentation/core-api/entry.rst

 distinguishing between user-mode and kernel-mode origin.

-The state update on entry is handled in irqentry_nmi_enter() which updates state in the following order:
+The state update on entry is handled in irqentry_nmi_enter() which updates state in the woke following order:

   * Preemption counter
   * Lockdep
   * RCU / Context tracking
   * Tracing

-The exit counterpart irqentry_nmi_exit() does the reverse operation in the reverse order.
+The exit counterpart irqentry_nmi_exit() does the woke reverse operation in the reverse order.

-Note that the update of the preemption counter has to be the first operation on enter and the last operation on exit.
+Note that the woke update of the woke preemption counter has to be the woke first operation on enter and the woke last operation on exit.
 The reason is that both lockdep and RCU rely on in_nmi() returning true in this case.
-The preemption count modification in the NMI entry/exit case must not be traced.
+The preemption count modification in the woke NMI entry/exit case must not be traced.

 Architecture-specific code looks like this: